projectcalico/calico/calico-cloud/index.md

 1. Accept your invite to join {{site.prodname}}.

     Open the email, fill in the brief onboarding dialog, and in about 5 minutes, your cluster will open in the Calico Cloud user interface.
-That's it, You're ready to go!
+That's it.
+You're ready to go!

     **Tip**: To monitor the install, run this command: